Leo Eichholtz Tournament Concluded

 Ratings List Updated

-The latest ratings have been sent off to NZCF for their verification, but you can see them here.
+The latest ratings have been sent off to NZCF for their verification.
 They are based on the John Kingston and Leo Eichholtz tournaments.

 Upper Hutt Open Played